10 reasons you should visit Vegas even if you are not a gambler

 Back in the day, Vegas was most famous for its’ lounge shows.
 Visitors could see Elvis and other emerging talents for as little as 5 bucks.
 The entertainment offerings eventually became flashier and more extravagant as time went on.
 Vegas today offers the most diverse lineup of shows anywhere in the world.
 From stand up comedy acts, to enchanting Cirque du Soleil productions, to big name musicians of today and yesterday, to classic magic acts like David Copperfield, you can find a wide range of entertainment offerings any given weekend.

-The Beatles Love Cirque Du Soleil is a must-see if you are a true Beatles fan.
-Besides incorporating many of the best Beatles hits, this is a highly entertaining, visually creative show with lots of fun acrobatic acts.
+Cirque du Soleil offers a number of fun shows at any given time.
+One of my favorite experiences was seeing the Beatles Cirque du Soleil.
+Besides incorporating many of the best Beatles hits, this show was so entertaining, visually creative and featured incredible acrobatic acts.
 The best budget friendly show in Vegas is definitely the Mac King Comedy Show.
 Mac is an extremely talented magician/performer who perfectly combines comedy and magic.
 Mac King’s show is quick witted, filled with laughs, and most of all, loaded to the brim with incredible magic feats that will keep you guessing long after the show ends!
+Really, some of his tricks seemed truly impossible: I loved this show!

 Tip: Discount show tickets are available at various Tix 4 Tonite booths throughout the Strip.